 - 1. Any member who falls below the standards, which were the basis for his/her election, shall promptly be warned and put on probation.
 While on probation, the member may attend NHS meetings, but may not have a vote.
 The member will not be invited to attend the Honors Banquet while on probation. - 2.
-If during the next semester the member fails to meet the standards for membership, the member is dismissed and is never again eligible for membership in the National Honor Society at Farwell High School.
-Please note: Sponsors of student clubs and performing groups such as the band, choir, drill team and athletic teams may establish standards of behavior-including consequences for misbehavior-that are stricter than those for students in general.
-If a violation is also a violation of school rules, the consequences specified by the Student Code of Conduct or by local policy will apply in addition to any consequences specified by the organization.
-[For further information, see policies FM and FO.] - 3.
+If during the next semester the member fails to meet the standards for membership, the member is dismissed and is never again eligible for membership in the National Honor Society at Farwell High School. - 3.
 Students may be dismissed from the NHS if they engage in conduct unbecoming to an NHS member, or that violates the service, leadership, scholarship, and character criteria for induction or that violates school rules resulting in disciplinary action.
 Violations will be evaluated by the Faculty Council.